 You still hold the right to file a claim for compensation from the other driver who caused the accident, regardless of whether you were wearing a helmet at the time of the crash.
 However, it is always better to wear a helmet as it offers protection to your head and neck in the event of a crash.
 It is also worth noting that wearing a helmet can reduce the risk of having a serious head injury by up to 69% for a motorcycle accident, and it reduces the risk of death by up to 42%.

-What Should I Do to Protect Myself After a Motorcycle Accident?
+What Can I Do to Protect my Rights After a Motorcycle Accident?

 It is very important that you take the necessary measures to protect yourself when you are riding a motorcycle.
 This includes wearing protective gear, paying attention to other drivers on the road, and abiding by the traffic laws.
 If you have been involved in a Sarasota motorcycle accident, then you should also take steps to protect yourself financially after a crash.